-11.2 A request within the meaning of paragraph 1 shall in particular contain such evidence which can reasonably be expected to be available to the complainant on the following: (a) identity of the complainant and of the domestic industry on whose behalf the complaint is lodged, (b) evidence that the request is supported by the domestic industry, (c) available evidence with regard to the existence, amount and nature of the subsidy in question, (d) volume and prices of the allegedly subsidized imports and their effect on the affected domestic industry, as demonstrated by developments in production, capacity utilization, sales, sales prices, stocks, consumption, market shares, profits or losses, and employment, and (e) evidence that any alleged material injury to a domestic industry is caused by subsidized imports, through the effects of subsidies, and not by other factors.

-11.3 Each signatory shall notify the Committee (a) which of its authorities are competent to initiate and conduct investigations referred to in this Article and (b) its domestic procedures governing the initiation and conduct of such investigations.

-11.4 The competent authorities shall review the adequacy of the evidence provided in the request for the initiation of an investigation in light of any relevant and readily available information and determine whether the evidence is sufficient to justify the opening of an investigation.
-In determining whether to initiate an investigation, the competent authorities should take into account the position adopted by the affiliates of a complainant party14 which are resident in the territory of another signatory.

-11.5 Upon initiation of an investigation and thereafter, the evidence referred to in paragraph 11.1(a)-(c) above should be considered simultaneously.
-In any event the evidence of points (a) through (c) shall be considered simultaneously (a) in the decision whether or not to initiate an investigation and (b) thereafter during the course of the investigation, starting on a date not later than the earliest date on which in accordance with the provisions of this Agreement provisional measures may be applied.

-11.6 In cases where products are not imported directly from the country of origin but are exported to the country of importation from an intermediate country, the provisions of this Agreement shall be fully applicable and the transaction or transactions shall, for the purposes of this Agreement, be regarded as having taken place between the country of origin and the country of importation.
+- 11.2 A request within the meaning of paragraph 1 shall in particular contain such evidence which can reasonably be expected to be available to the complainant on the following: (a) identity of the complainant and of the domestic industry on whose behalf the complaint is lodged, (b) evidence that the request is supported by the domestic industry, (c) evidence with regard to the existence, amount and nature of the subsidy in question, (d) volume and prices of the allegedly subsidized imports and their effect on the affected domestic industry, as demonstrated by developments in production, capacity utilization, sales, sales prices, stocks, consumption, market shares, profits or losses, and employment, and (e) evidence that any alleged material injury to a domestic industry is caused by subsidized imports, through the effects of subsidies, and not by other factors. - 11.3 Each signatory shall notify the Committee (a) which of its authorities are competent to initiate and conduct investigations referred to in this Article and (b) its domestic procedures governing the initiation and conduct of such investigations. - 11.4 The competent authorities shall review the adequacy of the evidence provided in the request for the initiation of an investigation in light of any relevant and readily available information and determine whether the evidence is sufficient to justify the opening of an investigation. - 11.5 Upon initiation of an investigation and thereafter, the evidence referred to in paragraph 1(a)-(c) above should be considered simultaneously.
+In any event the evidence of points (a) through (c) shall be considered simultaneously (a) in the decision whether or not to initiate an investigation and (b) thereafter during the course of the investigation, starting on a date not later than the earliest date on which in accordance with the provisions of this Agreement provisional measures may be applied. - 11.6 In cases where products are not imported directly from the country of origin but are exported to the country of importation from an intermediate country, the provisions of this Agreement shall be fully applicable and the transaction or transactions shall, for the purposes of this Agreement, be regarded as having taken place between the country of origin and the country of importation. - 11.7 An application shall be rejected and an investigation shall be terminated promptly as soon as the authorities concerned are satisfied that there is not sufficient evidence of either subsidization or of injury to justify proceeding with the case.

-14For the purpose of this Agreement "party" means any natural or juridical person resident in the territory of any signatory.

-11.7 An application shall be rejected and an investigation shall be terminated promptly as soon as the authorities concerned are satisfied that there is not sufficient evidence of either subsidization or of injury to justify proceeding with the case.
 There should be immediate termination in cases where the amount of a subsidy or the volume of subsidized imports, actual or potential, or the injury, is negligible.
-For the purpose of this paragraph, the amount of the subsidy shall be considered to be negligible if the subsidy is less than ... per cent ad valorem.
-The volume of the subsidized imports shall be considered negligible if this volume represents less than ... per cent of the domestic market for the like product in the importing country, unless imports from countries whose individual market shares represent less than ... per cent collectively account for more than ... per cent of the domestic market for the like product in the importing country.
+For the purpose of this paragraph, the amount of the subsidy shall be considered to be negligible if the subsidy is less than [X] per cent ad valorem.
+The volume of the subsidized imports shall be considered negligible if this volume represents less than [X] per cent of the domestic market for the like product in the importing country, unless imports from countries whose individual market shares represent less than [X] per cent collectively account for more than [X] per cent of the domestic market for the like product in the importing country.

-11.8 An investigation shall not hinder the procedure of customs clearance.

-11.9 Investigations shall, except in special circumstances, be concluded within one year after their initiation.
+- 11.8 An investigation shall not hinder the procedure of customs clearance. - 11.9 Investigations shall, except in special circumstances, be concluded within one year after their initiation.